wheels advanced testing

 # With JUnit output

-wheels test:coverage --format=junit --outputDir=coverage-reports
+wheels test:coverage --format=json --outputDir=coverage-reports

 Test Organization